gdamore/dcell/README.md

 Windows support is missing.

-It supports most of the things that tcell supports.
+It supports most of the things that Tcell supports.
 The API is subject to change, as I'm working on improving this.

 The demos/ directory has a few demo programs which might be interesting.
-These were ported from tcell.
+These were ported from Tcell.

 This effort was done principally to learn D, but hopefully it may someday later be useless because it appears that D does not have an